 - i.
 Per policy, you are NOT permitted to shadow. - ii.
-Only UCLA Health/DGSOM Approved Formalized Shadowing Program Members may shadow within their designated shadowing shifts. - a.
-These programs assign each member their shifts and designated health professionals. - b.
-You may NOT shadow outside the approved program shifts, please contact your program supervisor for additional questions. - iii.
-For everyone else, please DO NOT request, seek out, or cold email faculty or employees to shadow or conduct "clinical visits" at any of our UCLA hospitals/clinics. - a.
+Please DO NOT request, seek out, or cold email faculty or employees to shadow or conduct "clinical visits" at any of our UCLA hospitals/clinics. - a.
 Please look for outside opportunities such as non-UCLA affiliated hospitals and clinics. - b.
 Do NOT use your UCLA Health clearance for outside opportunities.
 You are only cleared for the assignments we approved and assigned you to.
 Many have their own shadowing policy.